haroonawanofficial/Noctua-X/readme.md

 | **Feedback Loop**       | None – no learning, each run is independent.                                                  | Explicit reward system: R_CONFIRM, R_BLOCK, R_SERROR etc.                                 | Enables learning. v10.0 continuously improves during scan by reinforcing successful actions and penalizing failed or blocked attempts.                                               |
 | **Knowledge & Memory**  | Stateless – starts fresh every run.                                                           | Persistent – can save and reload Q-table (`--qtable-file`) for memory between scans.       | Huge leap in intelligence.
 The fuzzer becomes smarter over time and can transfer learning across targets.                                                                          |

 ---

- **AI Powered discovers zero‑day XSS and verifying each hit in a real browser.**

----